-31. Where the loss company's assessment is amended and as a consequence has additional losses to offset, a further election can be made for those additional losses.
+32. Where the loss company's assessment is amended and therefore has additional losses to offset, a further election can be made for those additional losses.
 The first election remains valid and cannot be revoked.
 The further election must meet all the criteria set out above for an election, for example it must be on time, state the additional amount to be offset, and name the profit company or companies.
-As discussed already, any amendment will be subject to the SPS 16/01 Requests to amend assessments, April 2016.
+As discussed already, any amendment will be subject to the SPS 16/01.